GenomicsAotearoa/RNA-seq-workshop/docs/index.md

-# Attribution notice
+!!! note "Attribution notice"

     - The material used to prepare for the workshop was extracted from Professor.Mik Black's lectures for **STAT435** - ***Data Analysis for Bioinformatics*** (University of Otago, Dunedin, New Zealand).

     - Some code used in this workshop has been extracted from a collection of presentations, workshops and lectures by Prof. Thomas Girke, Institute for Integrative Genome Biology, UC Riverside: <a href="http://girke.bioinformatics.ucr.edu/">Link_1</a> and <a href="http://faculty.ucr.edu/~tgirke/HTML_Presentations/Manuals/MCBIOS2015/Rrnaseq/Rrnaseq.pdf">Link_2</a>